-The following Employment Tax guidance note by Tolley in association with Jessica Shemmings at Charles Russell Speechlys LLP provides comprehensive and up to date tax information covering:
+The following Employment Tax guidance note Produced by Tolley in association with Emilie Bennetts at Charles Russell Speechlys LLP provides comprehensive and up to date tax information covering:

 The question of suitable alternative employment arises when an employee who has been made redundant is offered, before his original contract comes to an end, a renewed or new contract for employment by the same employer or an associated employer but on different terms and conditions, starting within four weeks of his dismissal.